cocept/cocept/development/_posts/2016-01-13-using-pillow-on-amazon-elastic-beanstalk.markdown

 You may get the below error when trying to install libjpeg:

+{% highlight python %}
 ToolError: Yum does not have libjpeg-devel-6b available for installation
+{% endhighlight %}

 The solution is to **install the following package instead**:

+{% highlight python %}
 libjpeg-turbo-devel: []
+{% endhighlight %}